-Like most people, each of the words within the phrase “Healthcare Data Warehouse” make sense, and even put together, there is some semblance of meaning, but this isn’t enough.
+Like most people, each of the words within the phrase “Healthcare Data Warehouse” makes sense, and even put together, there is some semblance of meaning, but this isn’t enough.
 The healthcare industry is playing a game of technological-catch-up when it comes to data solutions and healthcare data systems that store, manage and report trends from within.
-Far gone are the days where patient health information was kept in a single office and on hardcopy only.
-Mandates have set the standards that all medical records are to be digital, and to be more readily available.
+Far gone are the days where patient health information was kept in a single office and on hard copy only.
+Mandates have set the standards that all medical records are to be digital and to be more readily available.
 This has created both a great opportunity for better care, but also a dilemma with how to store and handle so much data.

 It’s hard to imagine how much data is being produced every day.
-Most experts agree that we are all helping to create somewhere around 2.5 quintillion bytes of data each day, whether it be specifically related to healthcare, posts on Facebook, or banking documents generated.
-All of this adds up quickly, and is growing at an exponential rate each year.
+Most experts agree that we are all helping to create somewhere around 2.5 quintillion bytes of data each day, whether it be specifically related to healthcare, posts on Facebook or banking documents generated.
+All of this adds up quickly and is growing at an exponential rate each year.
 If you think about all the data that is produced for healthcare patients, it isn’t hard to see where data storage might be an issue.
-Between physicians’ notes, imaging results, financial information and medications, there isn’t much wonder how bytes of data add up quickly.
+Between physicians’ notes, imaging results, financial information, and medications, there isn’t much wonder how bytes of data add up quickly.

-Healthcare data isn’t just about keeping a record of a patient, but there is so much more information that can be netted, just like in any other industry that utilizes its data to find trends, patterns and inefficiencies.
-The importance of having a healthcare data warehouse is that it turns the data that is already being gathered into insight of how the organization is functioning.
+Healthcare data isn’t just about keeping a record of a patient, but there is so much more information that can be netted, just like in any other industry that utilizes its data to find trends, patterns, and inefficiencies.
+The importance of having a healthcare data warehouse is that it turns the data that is already being gathered into the insight of how the organization is functioning.
 The data warehouse isn’t just a place where data is stored, but it allows healthcare facilities to see where time, monies and energies are being spent.
-This provides a vivid picture, without biases, as to form, purpose and operation in every aspect of business.
+This provides a vivid picture, without biases, as to form, purpose and operation in every aspect of a business.

 What separates a healthcare data warehouse from another industry is the fact that there is so many more requirements, both internally and externally, placed on the healthcare community.
 Manufacturing vehicles isn’t a simple process and there are many regulations that must be adhered to, but healthcare is working with physicians and other experts, financial and accounting personnel, insurance and government reimbursement guidelines, as well as patients and their families.
 There are levels of expectations, especially transparency in the way care is provided, thus the data system that is relied upon cannot fall short on the many tasks that must be handled.

 Due to the many different pieces of information that are stored, a healthcare data warehouse is set up with parameters that take into consideration the different departments that must access the information as well as protecting the privacy of the patient.
 It used to be that as data systems were being created that each department had their own silo of information, and these silos didn’t talk to one another.
 If for some reason the administration needed to see a health record, they had to enter into the digital health records, but they couldn’t correlate or compare with information located in their own siloed storage.
-This has seen a complete overhaul, without losing integrity of or for the data.
+This has seen a complete overhaul, without losing the integrity of or for the data.